Moosphan/Material-BottomBarLayout/README.md

   1. You can disable  animations of  tabs.
   2. When we customize our `selectedIcon` , we should disable the icon color setting.

+- #### V1.0.7

+  Fix the problem that unselected icons still have color filter effect.

 ## To-do

 - [x] support `horizontal` and `vertical` style.